civican/legisinfo/44-1/bills/C-33/bill_text.md

     **(1.1)** For the purposes of this Part, the Governor in Council may make regulations respecting the impact of the operation of a port by a port authority on the environment, including climate change, and the impact of climate change on the operation of a port, including regulations

-      establishing a greenhouse gas emissions reduction target in respect of the operation of a port by a port authority;
+      establishing **absolute** greenhouse gas emissions reduction **targets** in respect of the operation of a port by a port authority **that are consistent with Canada's international commitments and with the national greenhouse gas emissions targets for each milestone year under the `Canadian Net-Zero Emissions Accountability Act`**;

       respecting the contents of a five-year climate change plan;